dlleonardo/web-development-assignments/README.md

-# web-development-exams
+# Web Development
 My web development university exams' solutions.

-Only made with pure Javascript, CSS and HTML5 (the solution is contained in the .html file)
+Made with pure Javascript, CSS and HTML (the solution is contained in the .html file)